top of page

 1) Burnout and Emotional Exhaustion

-In practice, constant high caseloads, insufficient rest, emotional and/or secondary trauma without relief and working beyond capacity.
+In practice, we often face constant high caseloads, insufficient rest, emotional and/or secondary trauma without relief, and the pressure of working beyond our capacity.

 2) Empathy Misconceptions or Poor Emotional Regulation

-In Practice, professionals believing empathy means absorbing all suffering, or unaware of boundaries may lack of skills to regulate emotions.
+In practice, some professionals believe that empathy means absorbing all suffering.
+Others may be unaware of their boundaries and lack the skills to regulate their emotions.

 3) Poor Organisational Support & Oversight

-In practice, there is the lack of consistent reflective supervision, lack of safe staffing, heavy administrative burdens, insufficient resources, weak leadership and culture that dismisses staff wellbeing.
+In practice, we often encounter a lack of consistent reflective supervision, inadequate staffing, heavy administrative burdens, insufficient resources, and weak leadership.
+This culture can dismiss staff wellbeing.

 4) Personal Histories, Unprocessed Trauma, & Biases

-This can lead to projecting fears and/or judgments onto users of services, avoiding certain cases, reacting defensively, microaggressions, failure to see users’ full humanity.
-Users may feel misunderstood, invalidated, or judged.
+In practice, we bring unresolved trauma and unexamined biases (racial, gender, socioeconomic, etc.) into our work.
+This can lead to projecting fears or judgments onto service users, avoiding certain cases, reacting defensively, or displaying microaggressions.
+As a result, users may feel misunderstood, invalidated, or judged.

-Several studies including PubMed (2021) and Front Psychiatry (2022) on secondary trauma and vicarious traumatisation on mental health professionals during COVID-19 reported moral injury, trauma exposure, vicarious suffering.
+Several studies, including PubMed (2021) and Front Psychiatry (2022), have reported on secondary trauma and vicarious traumatisation among mental health professionals during COVID-19, highlighting issues of moral injury and trauma exposure.

 5) Role Clarity, Skills & Training Gaps

-In practice, professionals are not trained adequately in relational, trauma-informed, or culturally competent care, unclear expectations, insufficient feedback or reflective practice.
+In practice, many of us are not adequately trained in relational, trauma-informed, or culturally competent care.
+We may face unclear expectations, insufficient feedback, or lack of reflective practice.

 6) Why Mistreatment is Often Unintended